aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/groundwork/install-addon-chart/README.md

 📌 **It's done!**

-Locust Cluster settings has been done.
+Locust cluster settings has been done.

 ```bash
 # To avoid conflictions, free the environment variables